 Bengali style dry fish curry (machher jhal) step-by-step recipe with photos.

 Fish curry served with steamed rice a.k.a. mach bhath – food that is close to every Bengali’s heart.
 Fish is an integral part of Bengali cuisine and is cooked and eaten almost every day in every household.
 There are so many varieties of fish cooked in so many different ways – machher jhol (fish cooked in a light thin gravy), sorshe mach (fish cooked with mustard), machher jhal (spicy dry fish curry), doi mach (fish cooked with yogurt) to name a few...
-I was amazed at the variety of fishes I used to see in the markets of Kolkata.
+I was amazed at the variety of fish I used to see in the markets of Kolkata.

 Bengalis are spoilt with choice when it comes to choosing fish - but they mostly eat freshwater fish (from river/lakes/pond) and not sea fish.
 Here in Melbourne, we don’t find the fish variety we get in Kolkata.
 Barramundi is the closest Bong fish, which is Bhetki.
 I cook this dish with barramundi normally, but this time I wanted to try something different.
 So I tried sand mullet - a local fish that is widely available.
 I am so glad I did it as it turned out exceptionally well.